tyrchen/slides/slides/shower/slides/china-hiring.md

 ## Interns {.slide}

 * CS background, be able to work full weeks for 6+ months.
-* Solid programming skills with one of: nodejs, python.
+* Solid programming skills with one of: nodejs, elixir, scala.
 * Willing to learn new stuff
 * Able to build features with proper guide.